OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-15.md

 ## Matthew 15:8

-> ‘These people honour me with their lips,
+> ‘These people speak honourably of me,
-> but their hearts are far from me.
+> but their hearts are distant from me.

 ## Matthew 15:9

-> They worship me in vain;
+> Their worship is futile;
-> their teachings are merely human rules.’
+> their teachings are nothing more than human instructions.’

 ---